-- 2.2.1 Due to a combination of the fact that past records of sales of land won aggregates in West Berkshire have been amalgamated with those from the other unitary authorities of the former county of Berkshire, and the reluctance of some operators to respond to requests to provide the relevant data at the time that the previous LAA was completed, it was not possible to refer to actual records of past outputs / sales from sites.
-The analysis of historical aggregate production therefore sought to use West Berkshire specific information derived from the following available alternative sources: - Planning application forms, - Written submissions accompanying planning applications, - · Proofs of evidence supporting planning appeals, - Letters from site operators, - Site visit photographs, - Site visit notes (including notes of conversations with site managers), - Aerial photography, - Returns information provided by a mineral operator, - Annual Monitoring Reports produced by the JSPU, - Annual Monitoring Reports produced by the Aggregates Working Party, in this case the South East England Aggregates Working Party, and - Aggregates Monitoring report for Berkshire 2011.6 - 2.3.2 It should be noted however, that this LAA (2014) does include reference to actual records of outputs from sites in 2012 and 2013.
-This data was collected via operator returns to WBC and commercial confidentiality will be respected.
-As time passes, and these annual surveys are completed, it is anticipated that each LAA produced will be reliant on more and more robust data on primary aggregate sales and reserves. - 2.3.3 Reference has also been made, where appropriate, to: - The Annual Minerals Raised Inquiry Survey, which sets out sales of each type of mineral in Great Britain; - The 4-yearly Aggregate Minerals Surveys on the sales, movement, consumption and permitted reserves of aggregate minerals; - Local data on the arisings of and recovery/disposal routes of Construction and Demolition waste, including inert waste used to restore mineral sites.
-This includes data available from the Environment Agency; - The Annual Report of the Aggregate Working Party, which sets out sales of aggregates, aggregate mineral reserves, local information on construction and demolition waste, secondary aggregates, and planning permissions; - Annual Monitoring Reports and Local Aggregate Assessments prepared by Mineral Planning Authorities setting out the effectiveness of mineral policy and providing information to be used in reviewing and preparing new policies; and - Data and information on mineral resources held by the British Geological Survey and the Crown Estate.
+- 2.2.1 Due to a combination of the fact that past records of sales of land won aggregates in West Berkshire have been amalgamated with those from the other unitary authorities of the former county of Berkshire, and the reluctance of some operators to respond to requests to provide the relevant data at the time that the 2013 LAA was completed, it was not possible to refer to actual records of past outputs / sales from sites.
+The analysis of historical aggregate production therefore sought to use West Berkshire specific information derived from the following available alternative sources: - Planning application forms, - Written submissions accompanying planning applications, - Proofs of evidence supporting planning appeals, - Letters from site operators, - Site visit photographs, - Site visit notes (including notes of conversations with site managers), - Aerial photography, - Returns information provided by a mineral operator, - Annual Monitoring Reports produced by the JSPU, - Annual Monitoring Reports produced by the Aggregates Working Party, in this case the South East England Aggregates Working Party, and - Aggregates Monitoring report for Berkshire 2011.7 - 2.3.2 LAA 2014 included reference to actual records of outputs from sites in 2012 and 2013.
+Similarly this LAA (LAA 2015) will refer to actual outputs from sites in 2014.
+This data is collected via operator returns to WBC and commercial confidentiality will be respected.
+As time passes, and these annual surveys are completed, it is anticipated that each LAA produced will be reliant on more and more robust data on primary aggregate sales and reserves.
+In addition actual figures obtained as part of this LAA have allowed the re-evaluation of assumed figures used for LAA 2013 and LAA 2014.
+This has resulted in a re-evaluation of the landbank calculations and 10 year average production figures.
+Therefore the figures presented in this LAA may not align precisely to preceding LAA's - 2.3.3 Reference has also been made, where appropriate, to: - The Annual Minerals Raised Inquiry Survey, which sets out sales of each type of mineral in Great Britain; - The 4-yearly Aggregate Minerals Surveys on the sales, movement, consumption and permitted reserves of aggregate minerals; - Local data on the arisings of and recovery/disposal routes of Construction and Demolition waste, including inert waste used to restore mineral sites.
+This includes data available from the Environment Agency; - The Annual Report of the Aggregate Working Party, which sets out sales of aggregates, aggregate mineral reserves, local information on construction and demolition waste, secondary aggregates, and planning permissions; - Annual Monitoring Reports and Local Aggregate Assessments prepared by Mineral Planning Authorities setting out the effectiveness of mineral policy and providing information to be used in reviewing and preparing new policies; and

-6 The aggregate reserves figures for 2011 for West Berkshire detailed in this report have not been used in the LAA as the data is significantly different to WBC records and the data collected in 2012.
+7 The aggregate reserves figures for 2011 for West Berkshire detailed in this report have not been used in the LAA as the data is significantly different to WBC records and the data collected in 2012.